 The next step in the administration of an estate is to determine whether a Federal Estate Tax Return is due or desirable.
 In 2013, so long as the estate contains less than $4,000,000 in fair market value assets, no estate tax return will be due in Illinois and no Illinois Estate Tax will be owed.
 The federal exemption for 2017 is $5,490,000 and a Federal Estate Tax Return is not required; however, it may still be desirable due to “Portability”.
 Portability is the transfer of an individual’s credit to their spouse.
 This is accomplished by the filing of the Federal Estate and Gift Tax Return within the required statutory period.
 Given the uncertainty of our government and future tax laws, Portability may be desired regardless of the size of the estate.

 If avoidance of the probate process is desired or if the total value of your estate exceeds 4 million in assets, you should contact an attorney to discuss how to title your assets and to minimize estate taxes.
-For further questions, please feel free to email attorneys Pam Apke or Joel Slater, or Kyle Boose of Oldfield Myers Apke & Payne Law Group, Ltd.
+For further questions, please feel free to contact attorneys Pam Apke or Kyle Boose of Law Group Ltd.